cert-manager/sample-external-issuer/README.md

 This allows for situations where the `CertificateRequest` may have been created before the corresponding `Issuer`.
 This case is demonstrated in the unit tests.

+#### Check the Issuer or ClusterIssuer Ready condition

+An issuer will often perform some initialisation when it is first created, for example it might create a private key and CA certificate and store those somewhere, and such operations take time.
+So we give the `Issuer` and `ClusterIssuer` resources their own Ready conditions which the `IssuerReconciler` can set to signal that the initialization is complete and that the issuer is ready and healthy.

+The `CertificateRequestReconciler` should then wait for the `Issuer` to be Ready before progressing further.

 ## Links

 [External Issuer]: https://cert-manager.io/docs/contributing/external-issuers